Cost Guide · Opener Installation · Southwest Florida

 Repair or replace: the money logic

-Typical opener repairs run about $100–$350 — sensors, capacitors, gears, remotes, travel adjustment.
+Typical opener repairs run about $100–$350: sensors, capacitors, gears, remotes, travel adjustment.
 If your opener is under roughly 10 years old and the failure is one of those, repair is usually the smart call, and it's a call we make daily as a LiftMaster ProVantage authorized dealer.
-If the unit is older, has no battery backup, or needs a board plus gears, the repair bill starts chasing the replacement price — we'll show you both numbers in writing and let you pick.
+If the unit is older, has no battery backup, or needs a board plus gears, the repair bill starts chasing the replacement price; we'll show you both numbers in writing and let you pick.
+And if the opener runs fine but a remote, keypad, or car button stopped cooperating, that's often not a repair at all: our opener programming guide walks through re-pairing each one.

 How to keep any quote honest